adamshtrasner/OOP-Projects/TicTacToe/README.md

 ### 10000 games Tournament Example Between 2 Whatever Players

 === player 1: 5047 | player 2: 4860 | Draws: 93 ===

-## Files
-* Mark.java, BoardStatus.java - enums, explained in the files.
-* RandomStrategy.java - as stated in the file, the class implements a single method that describes a random strategy where you choose a cell uniformly between all empty cells.
-The reason for constructing such a class is to prevent code repetition when using the same tactic both with snartypamts and whatever players.
-Instead, RandomStrategy is an abstract class that can only be used through inheritance - both of those classes (SnartypamtsPlayer and WhateverPlayer) inherit from RandomStrategy and then they can use the random tactic discussed above.